kaleigh-west/DS4002_Project2/README.md

 python SCRIPTS/EDA.py
 ```

-This recreates the exploratory visualizations used in the report and sp500_clean.csv.
+This recreates the exploratory visualizations used in the report and generates DATA/sp500_clean.csv, which is required for Steps 5 and 6.

 Pre-generated figures are also included in the `OUTPUT/` folder for reference.

 ---

-### Step 5: Train the Model and Create the Analysis Dataset
+### Step 5: Run the Main Statistical Analysis

 Run: